|Back to Main Print This Page Email to a Friend|

 Increased levels of coproporphyrins may be a sign of:

-Increased protoporphyrin levels may be a sign of:
+An increased protoporphyrin level may be a sign of:

 - Anemia of chronic disease